LibrariesHacked/librarieshacked.github.io/_posts/2020-09-24-web-accessibility.md

 Feedback from the previous post about library webpages was that it essentially wasn't the library service's fault.
 "Libraries often don't have access to edit web content, sometimes there are strict controls from their parent council" was the argument.

 And that's understanstandable.
 How can you make something better if you're not allowed near it?
 But this didn't ring true.
 Local government has some good digital practice.
-If you join the [Local Gov Digital Slack group](https://localgov.digital) you will see a healthy and thriving community of web content people discussing accessibility issues.
+If you join the [Local Gov Digital Slack group](https://localgov.digital) you will see a healthy and thriving community of people discussing accessibility issues.
 And they have been for the last two years.

-I was also noticing that it was the library content that was in-line with the parent council that was most likely to be good.
-It was content on library catalogue sites, away from Council interference, that was particularly bad.
+I was also noticing that it was the library content on council sites that was most likely to be good.
+Content on library catalogue sites, away from Council interference, was particularly bad.
 The greater the library involvement, the worse things became.

-To try to eliminate Council interference I looked again at library websites, but only where the website wasn't part of the Council site.
+To try to eliminate Council influence I looked again at library websites, but only where the website wasn't part of the Council site.
 The test was simple, how many of these had an accessibility statement that would comply with the 2018 legislation?

 Of 34 sites, the number with compliant accessibility statements was two.
 Just over 5% legally compliant.